Anti-Catholicism: Former Yugoslavia

 During the war in Croatia, the ICTY determined that ethnic Croats were persecuted on political, racial and religious grounds, as part of a general campaign of killings and forced-removals of Croat civilians.
 This included the deliberate destruction of religious buildings and monuments.
 Approximately 450 Catholic churches were destroyed or severely damaged, with another 250 suffering lesser damages.
 In addition, approximately 151 rectories, 31 monasteries, and 57 cemeteries were destroyed or severely damaged.
 While another 269 religious buildings were destroyed during the Bosnian War.

+Greece

+In a 1827 report, Blancis enumerated crimes (assaults, killings, thefts, etc) committed by orthodox settlers against Catholics.

 Ukraine

+The Khmelnytsky Uprising in the 17th century has a symbolic meaning in the history of Ukraine's relationship with Poland.
+It ended the Polish Catholic szlachta′s domination over the Ukrainian Orthodox population.
+The insurgency was accompanied by mass atrocities committed by Cossacks against prisoners of war and the civilian population, including Latin and Ruthenian Catholic clergy.

+Attacks on Catholic Poles during the massacres in Volhynia and Eastern Galicia in 1943–1945 were marked with extreme brutality.
+The UPA's actions resulted in up to 100,000 Polish deaths.
+The Roman Catholic Church suffered huge losses in UPA attacks.
+According to Norman Davies, "Roman Catholic priests were axed or crucified.
+Churches were burned with all their parishioners."

+An OUN order from early 1944 stated:

-In the separatist region known as the Donetsk People's Republic, the government has declared that the Russian Orthodox Church of the Moscow Patriarchate is the state religion, and Protestant churches have been occupied by paramilitaries.
+In the separatist region which is known as the Donetsk People's Republic, the government has declared that the Russian Orthodox Church of the Moscow Patriarchate is the state religion in 2014, and Protestant churches have been occupied by paramilitaries.
 Jehovah's Witnesses have lost their property, and their Kingdom Halls have been occupied by rebels in the Donetsk and Luhansk regions.
 Roman Catholic, Greek Catholic, Ukrainian Orthodox, and Protestant clergy have been kidnapped by groups such as the Russian Orthodox Army, and they have also been accused of opposing Russian Orthodox values.
 Human Rights Watch says that the bodies of several members of the Church of the Transfiguration were found in a mass grave in 2014.